-As you’re making your list of what to bring to college this year, you’ll probably write down quite a few items that you end up not wanting to bring or you shouldn’t be taking to the dorm at all.
-Here are a few things you should definitely not be adding to the packing list:
+As you’re making your packing list of what to bring to college this year, you’ll probably write down quite a few items that you end up not wanting to bring or you shouldn’t be taking to the dorm at all.
+Here are a few things you should definitely not pack for college:

 Your college no doubt has a list of prohibited items.
 This list varies from school to school, so it’s important to research this topic to ensure you’re not bringing any of them.
 RA’s will often come into your room to inspect and you can get in trouble if you have a prohibited item.